jaredlknowlton81/LIOS---Opensource/README.md

 ⸻

+Repository Structure

+The repository is intentionally lightweight while the architecture is being explored.

+living-intelligence/
+├── README.md
+├── structures/
+├── knowledge/
+├── examples/
+└── skills/
+    └── living-intelligence/
+        ├── SKILL.md
+        └── references/

+The roles are:

+* README.md — the human-readable front door: what the project is and why it exists.
+* SKILL.md — the agent-facing operational layer: when and how an AI should use the practice.
+* knowledge/ — discoveries that emerge through experience.
+* structures/ — conversational interventions and facilitation patterns.
+* examples/ — concrete demonstrations of the system in use.

+The repository is therefore not only documentation.

+It can become part of the learning loop.

+⸻

+Working Principles

+1. Sense Before Acting

+Understand the situation before selecting an intervention or action.

+2. Preserve Context

+Information without relational and temporal context is often insufficient for intelligence.

+3. Distinguish Observation from Interpretation

+The system should make uncertainty visible rather than silently converting inference into fact.

+4. Keep Humans in the Loop Where Judgment Matters

+AI should expand human capability without assuming authority over human purpose.

+5. Verify Outcomes

+Do not confuse intended action with actual results.

+6. Learn From Reality

+Feed outcomes back into future understanding and action.

+7. Intervene Only When Useful

+A living intelligence should know when to act and when to remain silent.

+8. Let the Architecture Evolve

+The repository is a living experiment.
+Concepts should change when experience demonstrates that a better model is needed.

+⸻

+Current Questions

+The project remains intentionally exploratory.

+Important questions include:

+* What information should be preserved after a conversation?
+* What should AI extract automatically versus ask a human to confirm?
+* What is the minimum durable unit of Living Intelligence?
+* How should commitments, relationships, opportunities, outcomes, and learning be represented?
+* What belongs in durable knowledge versus temporary context?
+* How should knowledge be connected across conversations?
+* How should provenance and confidence be represented?
+* How should the system know when to intervene and when to stay silent?
+* How should action outcomes feed back into future learning?
+* How should the architecture work across individuals, relationships, communities, and organizations?
+* Which parts belong in LIOS, which belong in the Ledger, and which belong in runtime systems such as Hermes?

+These are design questions to be answered through implementation and experience, not only theory.

+⸻

+Development Philosophy

+The project should resist premature complexity.

+The objective is not to build the largest possible architecture before testing the basic hypothesis.

+The more useful progression is:

+Hypothesis
+    ↓
+Small implementation
+    ↓
+Real experience
+    ↓
+Observed outcome
+    ↓
+Learning
+    ↓
+Architecture revision
+    ↺

+This means the repository itself should remain a visible record of architectural learning.

+Build enough to test the idea.

+Capture what happens.

+Preserve what is learned.

+Revise the model.

+Repeat.

+⸻

+Status

+Early exploration / living draft

+The architecture is intentionally allowed to change as the practice becomes clearer.

+This repository should be treated as an evolving laboratory for the development of Living Intelligence and its underlying operational substrate.

+⸻

 The Simplest Possible Definition

 If someone asks:

-“What is Living Intelligence?”
+What is Living Intelligence?

-The simplest answer is:

-Living Intelligence is a human-centered system that connects experience, memory, AI, decision-making, action, and feedback so that people and communities can continuously learn and become more capable—without giving up human agency and freedom.
+Living Intelligence is a human-centered system that connects experience, conversation, memory, AI, decision-making, action, and feedback so that people and communities can continuously learn and become more capable—without giving up human agency and freedom.

-And if they ask:
+What is LIOS?

+LIOS is an operational substrate for representing entities, relationships, contexts, events, claims, goals, and other durable structures through which Living Intelligence can understand and navigate the world.

-“What is Hermes?”
+What is Hermes?

-The answer is:

-Hermes is the runtime that keeps that intelligence connected to the real world, coordinating context, AI, agents, tools, actions, verification, and feedback over time.
+Hermes is the runtime that keeps intelligence connected to the real world, coordinating context, AI, agents, tools, actions, verification, and feedback over time.

-And if they ask:

-“What is the point?”
+What is the point?

-The answer is:

 To help people see more clearly, choose more wisely, act more effectively, learn continuously, and create better conditions for themselves and others to flourish.